moondance-labs/tanssi-docs/builders/toolkit/integrations/oracles/index.md

 ---
 title: Oracles
-description: Learn how to integrate specialized tools like decentralized price feed Oracles to provide asset price feeds to builders and users of your Tanssi appchain.
+description: Learn how to integrate specialized tools like decentralized price feed Oracles to provide asset price feeds to builders and users of your Tanssi network.
 icon: octicons-eye-24
 template: index-page.html
 ---